Why website discovery is must?

 In this series, we are going to look at the web design process one step at a time starting with discovery, and the questions that need to be answered.

-In web design, you do not just go into creating mockups and imagery in Photoshop, convert to HTML5 and then claim that the website is beautiful and as a result of this aesthetic appeal, it will be functional and successful.
+In web design, you do not just go into creating mockups and imagery in Photoshop, convert to HTML5 and then claim that the website is beautiful.

 You need to stay off the screen and do some discovery.

 Here are some crucial aspects that you must address.